peterdesmet/petridish/pages/output.md

 [Aligning images](https://getbootstrap.com/docs/4.3/content/images/#aligning-images):

-The image to below is styled with `{: .rounded .float-left}`. `.rounded` rounds the corners, `.float-left` moves it to the left, with the text wrapping around it.
+The image to below is styled with `{: .rounded .float-left}`.
+That gives it round corners and moves it to the left, with the text wrapping around it.
 You can use `{: .clearfix}` on a paragraph to stop wrapping.

 ![alt text](https://images.unsplash.com/photo-1486825586573-7131f7991bdd?w=200&h=200&fit=crop){: .rounded .float-left}